Kate Middleton congratulates Emma Raducanu for reaching US Open final

 “We will all be rooting for you tomorrow Wishing you the best of luck!
 C.”

+Marcus Rashford also offered his support, tweeting: “Congrats @EmmaRaducanu what an achievement already!!
+Good luck this weekend we’re all be cheering you on back home.”

+Meanwhile, Gary Lineker said of Raducanu’s win: “What an extraordinary achievement.
+A US Open final at 18 years old and a qualifier to boot.
+Wow!
+Well played @EmmaRaducanu.”

-The duchess’s comments follow a series of others from high-profile Britons, including former British number one Tim Henman, who described Raducanu’s performance in the semi-final as “simply stunning”.
+The teenager also attracted praise from those in her field, including former British number one Tim Henman, who described Raducanu’s performance in the semi-final as “simply stunning”.

 “It’s an absolutely staggering performance,” he told Amazon Prime.